oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

 Follow these steps to create an auxiliary image containing Model In Image model files, application archives, and the WDT installation files:

-1. Create a model ZIP application archive and place it in the same directory where the model YAML file and model properties files are already in place for the initial use case:
+1. Create a model ZIP file application archive and place it in the same directory where the model YAML file and model properties files are already in place for the initial use case:
    ```shell